Jalen-Foreman/code-every-day/README.md

 **Thoughts**: It took me a while to wrap my head around the concept of using the pointers to solve the problem but I beginning to understand the importance of pointers and their creative usage.

 **Link(s) to work**: [https://github.com/Jalen-Foreman/code-every-day/blob/master/count_unique_value.py]

+### Day 15: October 14, 2021

+**Today's Progress**: Completed challenge's using hash maps and pointers.

+**Thoughts**: With some coding problems, learning equations and common algorithms and using them to come up with the solution before you even right code is very useful.

+**Link(s) to work**: [https://github.com/Jalen-Foreman/code-every-day/blob/master/count_unique_value.py]